Center for Economic Analysis

-Economist Luigi Zingales is Founding Director of the PCAOB’s Center for Economic Analysis, which will study the role and relevance of the audit in capital formation and investor protection.
+Economist Luigi Zingales is founding director of the PCAOB’s Center for Economic Analysis, which studies the role and relevance of the audit in capital formation and investor protection.

-While overseeing the center, Professor Zingales will maintain his position as the Robert C. McCormack Professor of Entrepreneurship and Finance and the David G. Booth Faculty Fellow at the University of Chicago Booth School of Business.
+While consulting for the PCAOB, Zingales will maintain his position as the Robert C. McCormack Professor of Entrepreneurship and Finance and the David G. Booth Faculty Fellow at the University of Chicago Booth School of Business.
 He joined the Booth faculty in 1992.

 He received a B.A. in economics, summa cum laude, from Università Bocconi in Italy in 1987 and a Ph.D. in economics from the Massachusetts Institute of Technology in 1992.